booch/resume/resume.md

 ## Summary

-* Software engineer with 20 years of experience, plus 10+ years IT experience.
+* Software engineer with 20+ years of experience, plus 10+ years IT experience.
-* Agile player-coach with a proven track record of mentoring and cultivating talent, transforming teams and team members into the best versions of themselves.
+* Agile player-coach with a proven track record of mentoring and cultivating talent, transforming teams and team members into high performers.
-* Experienced Ruby on Rails web developer with strong devops and automation skills.
+* Strong coding, devops, system admin, networking, and automation skills.

 ## Highlights